saimakhan1/B12-A5-Emergency-Hotline/readme.md

 ---
-Assignment 5- readme.md (Questions and Answers)
+PH, Batch-12, Assignment 5- readme.md (Questions and Answers)
 ---

 Question 1: What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?